 After this select any other plane either top-plane or right-plane and again go into sketching window by clicking at sketch icon.
 In sketching windows make another arc.

-After completing both sketch, just change the part view to see how both section have been placed this is optional.
+After completing both sketches, just change the part view to see how both section have been placed (this is optional).

 Now select one sketch and intersection tool become active.
 Now click at the intersection tool.

-This tool will ask to select the second sketch so now just select the second sketch.
+If you have selected only one sketch, earlier, then this tool will ask you to select the second sketch so now just select the second sketch.
 You can see change of states in the tool as shown in figure below.

-After selecting the second sketch just click on the OK button to complete the intersection ( creation of single sketch by combining two other sketch on different planes).
-In the following figure you can see that final sketch (the arc with dark blue color) will look same in planes upon which we have drawn sketches earlier.
+After selecting the second sketch just click on the OK button to complete the intersection sketch.
+In the following figure you can see that final sketch (the arc with dark blue colour).